Physical Pictures for Quasisymmetry in Crystals: Introduction

 Yet, many materials show near-degeneracies and selection rules beyond crystallographic symmetry constraints, pointing to approximate symmetries.
 In disordered topological materials, \textit{ensemble averages} restore broken symmetries and produce topological Anderson insulators \cite{Li2009, Groth2009, Sttzer2018, Zhang2022}, for which the ensemble average of local invariants characterizes the topological phase \cite{Caio2019, Varjas2020, Bryan2024TAI}.
+Reference \cite{kitamura2018spinhalleffect2d} introduces the concept of vicinity topology in $\text{PtCoO}_2$, where an approximate mirror symmetry yields an emergent mirror Chern metal phase.
 In perovskites, ferroelectrics and multiferroics, \textit{pseudosymmetries} occur when the crystal lattice is close to a higher-symmetry structure \cite{Kroumova2001, Zwart2007, capillas2011new, Nolze2023pseudo}.
-Particularly, in the \textit{quasi-cubic} approximation \cite{Hopfdeld1960, Cardona1966, Voon1996, ChuangChang1996, Gutsche1967}, wurtzite crystals are approximated by a cubic zincblende structure strained along the (111) direction.
+Particularly, in the \textit{quasicubic} approximation \cite{Hopfdeld1960, Cardona1966, Voon1996, ChuangChang1996, Gutsche1967}, wurtzite crystals are approximated by a cubic zincblende structure strained along the (111) direction.
 Orbital-dependent site-permutation symmetries \cite{Felipe2020SitePermutation} can also extend beyond the crystal group and protect higher band degeneracies.